-Mental Status Examination Assignment (30 marks) (See Mental Status Examination Assignment Guidelines)
+Mental Status Examination Assignment (30 marks) (See Mental Status Examination Assignment Guidelines in the course syllabus)

 Purpose

 The purposes of this assignment are to:

 - 1. demonstrate a Mental Status Examination (MSE). - 2. demonstrate appropriate and accurate recording of a Mental Status Examination (MSE). - 3. critique own interpersonal communication and assessment skills when performing a Mental Status Examination (MSE).